 Click here to read our blog on CBD VS. THC!

-There is a reason the anandamide is known to be the body’s own antidepressant because it is known to induce better mood, increase happier emotions, and reduce stress levels by an incredible mile.
-This is evidenced in a study done at the University of Calgary, where they induced genetically engineered anandamide on mice and also on participating individuals (humans).
-What they found was that there was an increase of pleasant and happier emotions and mood in the participants/animal subjects who/which were injected with anandamide.
+Anandamide is famous for being the body’s own antidepressant.
+It induces a better mood, increases happier emotions, and reduces stress levels by an incredible mile.
+This is evidenced in a study done at the University of Calgary, where they induced genetically engineered anandamide on mice and participating individuals (humans).
+They found an increase of pleasant and happier emotions and mood in animal subjects injected with anandamide.

 What else did they reveal?

-They also saw an increase in the cognitive back and forth (connection) between the areas called amygdala (an area known for modulating emotions) and prefrontal complex (an area known for cognitive functioning).
-This increased activation in both of these areas with each other led the team of researchers to conclude that anandamide leads to higher functioning.
-Higher functioning leads to lower levels of stress and anxiety and higher levels of blissful emotions, which in the end leads to better sleep.
-All of this is only possible with CBD, and this plainly answers this question a little bit: Can CBD help you sleep.
+They also saw an increase in the cognitive back and forth (connection) between the amygdala (an area known for modulating emotions) and the prefrontal complex (an area known for cognitive functioning).
+This increased activation led to researchers’ conclusion that anandamide leads to higher functioning.
+Higher functioning leads to lower levels of stress and anxiety.
+And higher levels of blissful emotions lead to better sleep.
+This plainly answers this question a little bit: Can CBD help you sleep.